 Best Cooking System: small canister stove or liquid fuel stoveBackcountry extravagance.
 Pizza in the backcountry is a treat.
 Pack a bag of pre-measured flour; for the average sized backpacking pot, measure one cup of flour per pizza with a generous pinch of yeast stored in a separate container.
 At camp, mix flour and yeast with water until dough-like.
 Grease the pan with olive oil or other preferred oil.
 Spread the dough into the bottom of the pan and top with sauce (foil packets of pasta sauce are convenient), vegetables, and cheese — string cheese or Parmesan are great options.
 Cover the pan with a lid.

 Set up your stove with a large rock on the outside edge; the rock should create a level surface with the stove.
 Place the pizza pan on the stove with only a third of the pan receiving direct heat and the other portion of the pan balancing on the rock.
 Continuously rotate the pan — this is called the "Around the clock" method.
 Depending on the dough thickness and amount of toppings, fresh "baked" pizza takes anywhere from 15 to 45 minutes.
 By evenly distributing the heat with this method, you are able to mimic a baking oven.

 Best Cooking System: liquid fuel stoveBrownies: Using a pre-packaged brownie mix or prepping dry brownie mix at home, combine with vegetable oil (in place of egg) or applesauce packets (doubles as a mid-day snack) and water.
 Use the "Around the clock" method as instructed above.

 Tip: Add dried berries or caramels for decadence.

-If you have more space in your pack or you're car camping, check out the Best Camping Food article for more tips and tricks!
+If you have quite a bit more space in your pack or if you are car camping, check out the Best Camping Food article for more tips and tricks!